huggla/secure_and_minimal/README.md

+# NOTICE!
+This project has moved here: https://github.com/Kristianstad/secure_and_minimal/pkgs/container/secure_and_minimal

 # Secure and Minimal (SaM)
 A simple framework for creating minimal and secure Docker images based on Alpine.
 It consist of a Dockerfile-template, a number of standardized constants, a few helper-images, and structured shell scripts.